 Naming Restrictions

-If your report name contains any of these, the system will prompt you to remove them before saving.
+If any of these characters are included, the system prompts you to remove them before saving.

 Using “Save As” After Saving